 [During the president's report, the president wishes to handle an item from New Business.
 The president tries to add new business with a majority vote.
-[6 speakers - CH, Comm CH, A, B, C, D]

-Ch: All in favor of adding to the agenda the new business proposed by the Budget Committee say, "Aye".
+[6 speakers - CH, Comm CH, A, B, C, D] Ch: All in favor of allowing the new business say, "Aye".
 [Just over half respond.]
 Those opposed say, "No".
 [Less than half respond.]
 The "Ayes" have it.
 The new business is added to the agenda.
 Ch: The next business in order is to hear from the Budget Committee's support of this new business.
 The chair of the committee will please explain.